Julius Morgan: Background

 Julius Morgan claimed to be twenty-two years old in 1916, and came to Tennessee from Arkansas.
 Morgan stated that he had been convicted for the assault of a woman after entering her home in Arkansas in 1913, for which he was sentenced to two years in prison.
 He escaped from prison one year into his sentence, but was recaptured before escaping again and moving to Tennessee.

-Morgan was working with his brother in law and uncle at a farm in Dyer County.
+Morgan was working with his brother-in-law and uncle at a farm in Dyer County.
 Morgan was accused of criminally assaulting Laura Sullivan on February 1, 1916, near Dyersburg, Tennessee.
-The crime occurred when the woman, described in news reports as a "20 year-old white girl" who was selling "toilet articles", came to a house where Morgan was working.
+The crime occurred when Sullivan, described in news reports as a twenty-year-old white woman who was selling "toilet articles", came to a house where Morgan was working.
 Morgan pursued the woman and assaulted her in the street.
 He was captured about twelve hours later in Maury City.
 The sheriff of Dyer County moved Morgan to Jackson to protect him from a mob of vigilantes who planned to lynch him.